MassTer PACE vs Open-Source MMM comparison slide – Marketing Mix Modeling platform evaluation for global marketing teams

 Initial build alone takes 6–16 weeks

 One of the most common contexts where this comparison surfaces is in-housing.
-More advertisers are moving MMM in-house — and for the right reasons.
+More advertisers are moving MMM in-house — and for good reasons.
 Closer proximity to first-party data, faster decision cycles, greater transparency, and lower dependency on external consultants are all legitimate goals.

 The question is which path to in-housing actually works.